Best Latex Mattress of 2021

 Another downfall to owning a latex bed is the maintenance that comes with them.
 Not all latex brands, but a handful of them, recommend periodically flipping or turning your mattress to prevent indentations or premature sagging.
 Latex is one of the heaviest mattress materials out there, so they aren’t necessarily the easiest to maneuver.
 If you don’t share your mattress with another person, or feel you’ll have the available help to assist with moving and turning your mattress every so often, this could create an issue for you.

 Even though latex mattresses have many redeeming qualities, they’re not as commonly found as memory foam, or even hybrid, mattresses.
+Still, there are enough on the market to complicate your decision-making process.
+We recommend consulting our latex mattress buying guide as you shop.

 Different Types of Latex